egoughnour/ham-whisperer/README.md

 You do remember _Suddenly Seymour_ though.

 Then Ham Whisperer can help you and Gary Chalmers to excoriate Skinner much more soulfully than you might otherwise.
+If you don't immediatelty understand the point, try replaying the end of the [audio] clip [above].
+Chalmers starts with a deadpan "Well, Seymour" only to break into song, belt out a sustained "YOU", then finish with a matter-of-fact "are an odd fellow".

 There is also a **moderately complete walkthrough of my programmatic image generation and editing workflow** (since I had to create assets anyway).
 You can [find it here](image_generation/image_workflow.md) with source included.